 To say I was unsure about introducing virtual outdoor team building is an understatement.

 Virtual seems to be the buzzword for 2020, doesn’t it?
 Or pivot!
-And much like most events-based businesses, I ‘pivoted’ in 2020 and began offering outdoor team building virtually.
-Initially I resisted the cajoling from business owner friends who were moving to Zoom.
+And much like most events-based businesses, I ‘pivoted’ in 2020 and began offering virtual outdoor team building.
+Initially, I resisted the cajoling from business owner friends who were moving to Zoom.
 I said it simply wasn’t possible to go Forest Bathing virtually.
 The mindful, sensory experience is centred around connection; connection to self, to nature and to the other participants – that couldn’t possibly work on zoom, could it?

 But since 2020 is no ordinary year, when lockdown 2.0 was announced, I decided to try it.

 Ordinarily, I’m all about zero-tech on Shinrin-Yoku sessions – I myself am guilty of spending too much time in the ‘scroll hole’ – so when it comes to my events, I am pretty strict.
 Turn phones off, or to aeroplane mode.
 Turn off because it is the right thing to do; even taking a photo can jolt you back into the thinking mind, as you accidentally also notice all the notifications waiting for you.
 You only get 3 hours of downtime, 3 hours of headspace, 3 hours of liberty.
 Why would I allow anything to compromise that for my customers?